arcana-network/docs.arcana/docs/quick-start/react-quick-start.md

 * `theme`: wallet theme - `light`|`dark`
 * `setWindowProvider`: set `window.ethereum` in the app context with the standard EIP-1193 Ethereum provider value
 * `connectOptions`: built-in login UI compact mode - `true`|`false`

 ---

 See [`AuthProvider` constructor parameters](https://authsdk-ref-guide.netlify.app/interfaces/constructorparams) for details.

 Next, in the app `index.js` file, import the `ProvideAuth` component from the `{{config.extra.arcana.react_sdk_pkg_name}}` package.
-Then use the Web3 provider instantiated via the `AuthProvider` earlier to render the `ProvideAuth` component:
+Then use the Web3 provider from `AuthProvider` as props to render the `ProvideAuth` component:

 {% include "./code-snippets/auth_react_provideauth.md" %}

+The app is now integrated with the {{config.extra.arcana.sdk_name}} and the {{config.extra.arcana.react_sdk_name}}.
+Next, add code to onboard users.

 ## Step 4: Onboard Users

-You have two options to onboard users:
+Choose one of the options below to enable configured authentication providers and facilitate user onboarding:

-* Enable [[concept-plug-and-play-auth|plug-and-play authentication]] through the built-in login UI
+* Use[[concept-plug-and-play-auth|plug-and-play authentication]] through the built-in login UI
 * Use [[concept-custom-login-ui|custom login UI]]

 The built-in login UI is enabled by default.

-Update the `App.js` file by importing `Auth` from the `{{config.extra.arcana.react_sdk_pkg_name}}` package and rendering it in the `App` function to bring up the default login component.
+Update the `App.js` file by importing `Auth` from the `{{config.extra.arcana.react_sdk_pkg_name}}` package and rendering it in the `App` function to bring up the default login UI component.
 You can configure the wallet UI theme layout using `Auth` component props.
-Once the user selects app log in UI option, they will see the built-in, plug-and-play login UI pop up in the app context displaying all the configured authentication providers.
+Once the user clicks to log in, they will see the built-in, plug-and-play login UI pop up in the app context displaying all the configured authentication providers.

+{% include "./code-snippets/auth_react_auth.md" %}

 You can also use the `useAuth` hook and refer to the `Auth` component states.

 {% include "./code-snippets/auth_react_useauth.md" %}

 The figure below shows the built-in login UI plug-and-play pop-up authentication screen for a test app.
-In this example the app is configured to use Google as the social provider for authentication.

 ![Plug-and-Play Login UI](/img/an_plug_n_play_auth.png){.an-screenshots-noeffects width="30%"}